ubclaunchpad/bumper/README.md

 ```

 ## Manual Quickstart
 Go and Node are required.
-Ensure that environment variables are set or passed into the run commands for the client and server.

 ### Server
 [dep](https://github.com/golang/dep) is used for handling server dependencies.